-There are not enough students for our graduation rate to be measured at this time.
-However, we are actively working to refine our methods to help students make up deficient credits.
+Our graduation rate is above the 68% threshold.
+While this is encouraging, we continue to actively work to refine our methods to help students make up deficient credits.
 We have expanded our credit recovery program known as Project Success.
 We have also expanded our summer school offerings.
 We have focus groups actively working to find other ways to help students find success.
 In terms of math achievement, we continue to have refinement needs in this area.
-Initial i-Ready data is encouraging, however, math growth is lagging behind reading growth.
+Initial i-Ready data is encouraging, however math growth is lagging behind reading growth.
 We will continue to work on articulation between elementary, middle and high school, as well as avail ourselves to increased professional development opportunities.
 We are also looking to invest in online instructional tools to help students better understand and engage with the topics being taught.